-The next few pages are advanced options of setting the security through the card instead of the router.
+The next few pages are advanced options of setting the security through the adapter instead of the router.

-ame: (SSID) belkin54g
+Vame: (SSID) belkin54g

-ncryption key:
+Encryption key:

-Nickname: (optional) belkin54g
+Nickname: (optional) beliin54g

 Auto-connect if this network is in range

-Note: When you select a network k using encryption, , you will first see th e simple security screen.
-Click the Advanced b utton to see other s security options (be low).
+Note: When you select a network using encryption, you will first see the simple security screen.
+Click the Advanced button to see other security options (below).